LGBTQ+ Discrimination

 Today, LGBTQ+ employees are afforded the same protections from discrimination based on sex that both heterosexual men and women have benefitted from since Title VII’s inception in 1964.

 Though progress has been made, the Supreme Court’s decision in Bostock did NOT wipe away the bias that still permeates America.
-Discrimination against the LGTBQ+ community is still rampant and, in many cases, even violent.
+Discrimination against the LGTBQ+ community is still rampant and, in some cases, even violent.
+Most shockingly, conservative states are increasingly legislating in a way to target and disenfranchise our transgendered friends and neighbors, and many fear similar aggressive action by at the federal level under the Trump Administration.

-At Van Kampen Law, we proudly fly a rainbow flag with Supreme Court Justice Ruth Bader Ginsburg on the porch of our North Carolina employment law office and will continue to until this pernicious form of discrimination is extinguished.
+At Van Kampen Law, we proudly display a rainbow flag with former Supreme Court Justice Ruth Bader Ginsburg in the waiting room of our North Carolina employment law office and will continue to until this pernicious form of discrimination is extinguished.